Build a marketplace – with WordPress or SaaS?

 Again, the amount of customization your marketplace idea requires impacts how much time you should allocate for the development phase.
 Anything from one week to a few months is possible, but around one month tends to be the norm.

-If you’re not a developer, you might want to hire one of Sharetribe’s developer partners.
+If you’re not a developer, you might want to hire one of Sharetribe’s expert developer partners.
 As all partners have past experience in working with Flex, they might be able to get the work done faster than an average developer.
 However, you should book some time for briefing your idea and requesting quotes from a couple of agencies.

 - Make the necessary customizations to Flex Template for Web according to instructions.

-- Some other common customizations you might complete at this stage include extending listing data, changing search filters, customizing pricing, and changing the transaction-process setup.
+- Some other common customizations you might complete at this stage include extending listing data, changing search filters, customizable pricing, and changing the transaction-process setup.
 (All these and other typical customizations are detailed in the Flex documentation.)